kaushikkishore/nest-react-heroku/README.md

 ### Assumptions

-The UI is handling the case when there is no body or no title.
+- The UI is handling the case when there is no body or no title.
+- In UI there is a validation for the positive integer.
+If user is not passing an positive integer then the UI will pull up all the posts.
+- If an invalid number is passed then it will show the Not found case.

 ## Available Scripts